-- Include a link that allows users to skip over the set of navigation links. - Use the HTML 4 "tabindex [p.
-51] " attribute to allow users to jump to an anchor after the set of navigation links.
-This attribute is not yet widely supported. - Provide a style sheet that allows users to hide the set of navigation links. - Use the HTML 4.01 MAP element to group links, then identify the group with the "title [p.
-51] " attribute.
+- Include a link that allows users to skip over the set of navigation links. - Provide a style sheet that allows users to hide the set of navigation links. - Use the HTML 4.01 MAP element to group links, then identify the group with the "title [p.
+52] " attribute.